 - V-Shaped Valley- With the presence of a deep slope and large volume of water, the river cuts its bed in a vertical position for the formation of narrow and deep river valleys.

 Due to the precarious incline and huge volume of water, the stream cuts its bed upward framing a tight and profound waterway valley.
 This is known as an angular valley.

-Small melancholy in the rough beds of the stream valleys are called potholes.
+Small melancholy in the rough beds of the stream valleys is called potholes.
 They are round and hollow in shape.
 Potholes are for the most part shaped in coarse-grained shakes like sandstones and rocks.

 It is a profound sorrow in a stream bed at the foundation of a cascade.
 It is made by erosional powers of falling water at the foundation of a cascade.

-Etched or Entrenched Meanders
+Incised or Entrenched Meanders

 Streams streaming over gentler slants go through dynamic horizontal disintegration and foster twisted or wandering courses.
 Wandering is normally found over floodplains and delta fields where inclines are delicate.
-Yet, extremely profound and wide wanders can likewise be tracked down cut in hard shakes.
+Yet, extremely profound and wide wanders can likewise be tracked down and cut in hard shakes.
 Such wanders are called chiseled or dug-in wanders.